 The concept assumes that there is an objective class interest of which its members are unaware.

-It is commonly linked to such distinctions as that between finance-based capital and industrial-based capital.
 This is a useful concept in avoiding the simplistic view that the corporate class is a necessarily unified group.

 A class of individuals conscious of sharing a common social situation and who unite to pursue common interests.

 A social class composed of individuals who objectively share class membership.

 Social Classes in Classical and Marxist Political Economy. - John Milios - Abstract - The notion social class attains a well-defined theoretical content in the works of the classical political economists, who defined classes on the basis of the specific income form that each category of people (class) obtains.
 This approach to class constitutes a first form of a "friendly merger" between political economy and sociology.
 When combined with the classical labor value theory, it has led to a theory of class exploitation of the laboring class by the capitalist class.